tummy tuck

 In addition to his practice in plastic and aesthetic surgery, Dr. Hankins is actively involved in the study and clinical application of anti-aging medicine.
 He is a Diplomate of the American Association of Anti-Aging Medicine and a member of the American Board of Pathology (ABP), American Academy of Cosmetic Surgery (AACS), American Association of Anti-Aging Medicine (AAAAM), and the Texas Medical Association (TMA).

-Tummy Tuck FAQ’S
+Tummy Tuck FAQs

-Post-surgery, you can expect to experience discomfort, pain, and swelling.
-You are recommended not to put pressure on your abdomen and use the compression garment and any pain medications as prescribed.
+The tummy tuck procedure is pain-free as it is performed under general anesthesia.
+After surgery, you can expect to experience some discomfort, pain, and swelling.
+We recommend avoiding pressure on your abdomen and using the compression garment and any pain medications as prescribed.

-Your surgeon is the best person to advise whether you are more suitable for a tummy tuck or liposuction.
+Dr. Hankins is the best person to determine whether you will benefit more from a tummy tuck or liposuction.
 If you have loose skin that has lost its elasticity due to pregnancy, aging, or weight loss, a tummy tuck may be more appropriate.
-If you are a younger patient with a low BMI and healthy, elastic skin and simply want to enhance your figure and smooth the contour of your body, liposuction may be more suitable for you.
+If you are a younger patient with a low BMI, elastic skin, and a desire to enhance your figure and smooth the contour of your body, liposuction might be more suitable for you.
+The two procedures can also be combined to contour the abdomen following excess skin removal and re-tightening of the abdominal wall.

 By prioritizing daily skin care – sunscreen, chemical-free lotions, gentle cleansing – you can maintain your results and enjoy smooth, firm, and youthful skin.
-Dr. Hankins can guide you on the right skin products to aid this process.
+Dr. Hankins will guide you on the right skin products to aid this process.

-We recommend that patients wait up to the three-month mark to see their final abdominal contour.
+The length of recovery depends on various factors, including the patient’s age, habits, and skin laxity.
+Surgical techniques and anesthesia type also influence the healing period.
+We recommend that patients wait up to a three-month mark to see their final abdominal contour.

 If you maintain a stable weight and exercise regularly, results can be long-term.
-Before getting surgery, you should ideally be within your target weight range, as fluctuations of around 10 pounds can affect the appearance of results.
+Before getting surgery, you should ideally be within your target weight range, as fluctuations of around 10 pounds may affect the appearance of results.

-While there are typically no significant risks associated with becoming pregnant after tummy tuck surgery, it is normally recommended that patients wait until they are done having children before undergoing the procedure.
+While there are typically no significant risks associated with becoming pregnant after tummy tuck surgery, it is usually recommended that patients wait until they are done having children before undergoing the procedure.
 Doing so can help ensure the results achieved are not compromised by the bodily changes that often occur during pregnancy.

 Given that a tummy tuck is an involved surgery, there are the following risks patients should be mindful of: